aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.md

 <!-- devised the Turing Machine, and later worked on cyphers during WW2 breaking the Enigma code -->

 expectations outpacing reality

-turing test is not a necessary condition for intelligence (young children)

 Type-A (brute force) vs Type-B (heuristics-based) chess programs, deep blue Type-A, in 1997 Deep Blue challenged and defeated the then world chess champion Gary Kasparov